LHAC/LHAC/README.markdown

 ## Usage Guide

-After the MEX-file is compiled successfully, start MATLAB in the same folder and run `LHAC_demo.m` to verify the installation process.
-If successfully installed, `LHAC_demo.m` will produce outputs on the screen and upon completion returns the inverse covariance matrix in the variable named `W`.
+After the MEX-file is compiled successfully, start MATLAB in the same folder and run `demo_l1log.m` to verify the installation process.
+If successfully installed, `demo_l1log.m` will produce outputs on the screen and upon completion returns the classifier in the variable named `w`.

-Typical usage of LHAC is:
+Typical usage of LHACl1log is:
 ```
-W = LHAC(S, lambda, Param);
+w = LHACl1log(datafile, lambda, Param);
 ```
-where the solution `W` is the inverse covariance matrix recovered from the input `S` the sample covariance matrix, `lambda` is a positive scalar known as the regularization parameter and `Param` is a MATLAB `struct` that contains the algorithm parameters for LHAC.
+where the solution `w` is the logistic classifier from the input data set; `datafile` is a string containing the absolute path to the data file; `lambda` is a positive scalar known as the regularization parameter and `Param` is a MATLAB `struct` that contains the algorithm parameters for Lcc.
 Some commonly-used parameters are listed below:

 * `v`: verbosity level 0-3 (default 2)
 * `e`: optimality tolerance (default 1e-6)